Damp and mould

 It’s our responsibility to arrange buildings insurance which covers damage to the structure of the building.
 Your service charges cover the cost of the insurance.
 You can’t opt-out or arrange cover with another insurer.
 If you're a shared owner or leaseholder and need to make a claim, you must contact the insurance company directly.
 You can find a summary of the cover below.

-Buildings insurance summary of cover (leaseholder/shared owner) 2023.pdf [pdf] 87KB
+Buildings insurance summary of cover (leaseholder/shared owner) 2024.pdf

 Disposing of large household items